WHO says coronavirus remains a global health emergency | CBC News

 WHO says coronavirus remains a global health emergency

-Speaking at the opening of WHO's annual executive board meeting, WHO Director General Tedros Adhanom Ghebreyesus said "there is no doubt that we're in a far better situation now" than a year ago — when the highly transmissible Omicron variant was at its peak.
+Speaking at the opening of United Nations agency's annual executive board meeting, WHO director general Tedros Adhanom Ghebreyesus said that "there is no doubt that we're in a far better situation now" than a year ago — when the highly transmissible Omicron variant was at its peak.

 But Tedros warned that in the last eight weeks, at least 170,000 people have died around the world in connection with the coronavirus.
 He called for at-risk groups to be fully vaccinated, an increase in testing and early use of antivirals, an expansion of lab networks and a fight against "misinformation" about the pandemic.